Introduction to R CSV Files

 > names(NiPostCode) <-"Postcode"

 Now, let’s count the number of missing values in the dataframe and then remove them accordingly.

 From the above command, we can see the total number of blanks or NA in the dataframe is close to 5445148.
 Removing all the null values will result in loss of the huge amount of data, hence it’s wise to remove the columns where more than half of 50% of data is missing.

 > # delete columns with more than 50% missing values

 > NiPostcodes <- NiPostCode[, -which(colMeans(is.na(NiPostCode)) > 0.5)] > (NiPostcodes)

-In this tutorial, we have seen how CSV files can be created, read and appended using operations in R. We have learned how to create a new dataset in R and then import it to CSV format.
+In this tutorial, we have seen how CSV files can be created, read and appended using operations in R. We saw how to create a new dataset in R and then import it to CSV format.
 We have further seen multiple operations such as renaming header and counting the number of rows and columns.

 This is a guide to R CSV Files.
-Here we discuss the creating, reading and writing of CSV file in R with the CSV Operations respectively.
+Here we discuss the creating, reading, and writing of CSV file in R with the CSV operations respectively.
 You may also look at the following article to learn more –